What is poplin?

 The typical style for a poplin weave is one where the weft and warp fibres go over and then one under, as shown in the black and white pattern image below.

 Confusion over the term poplin often occurs because the meaning of the word poplin has changed over time.
 Today, the word generally refers to the weave, as described above.
 However, in the past the word poplin was used to describe a type of material which where the warp weave was silk and the weft weave was wool.
-In the Jane Austen book Little Women there are references to the term poplin.
+In the Louisa May Alcott book Little Women there are references to the term poplin.
 In the book the term is used to denote a type of fabric, rather than a weave: “When the evening for the small party came, she found that the poplin wouldn’t do at all, for the other girls were putting on thin dresses and making themselves very fine indeed.”

 Going further back, the term poplin comes from the French word papelaine, which was a fabric made out of silk in the 15th century.
 The term papelain comes from the word papelino, which was the fabric made in Avignon in France in the 15th century, when a pope was based there.

 Poplin weaves tend to be lighter than other weaves and therefore more appropriate for warmer weather.
 However, I find that they crease more easily than twill shirts, so twill shirts are probably better for travelling.

 What is a poplin shirt with a broadcloth weave?

-A poplin broadcloth weave uses finer yarns, typically in the range of 100-200 threads per inch and the yarn is woven very tightly, giving the shirt a slight sheen.
+A poplin broadcloth weave uses finer yarns and the yarn is woven very tightly, giving the shirt a slight sheen.

-If you have further questions which are not answered on the website please get in touch through the contact form here.
+If you have further questions please use the contact form here.